 STEP 2: Getting help to extend a UK visa

-The remaining quarter of immigration advisers don’t charge fees for their services but are typically geared towards helping visa applicants in specific situations, such as refugees, asylum seekers, minority groups or other specialised service for vulnerable groups.
+The remaining quarter of immigration advisors don’t charge fees for their services but are typically geared towards helping visa applicants in specific situations, such as refugees, asylum seekers, minority groups or other specialised service for vulnerable groups.

-Immigration adviser and solicitor services include:
+Immigration advisor and solicitor services include:

 - Confirming you’re applying in the right visa category

 - Telling you what supporting documents you need (and what they need to contain)